 Visualization and Reduction of Mutual Coupling Between Antennas Installed on a Platform

 Mutual coupling, or equivalently, the isolation between antennas, is a key parameter in antenna system design.
-In this work, a new quantity is proposed to obtain spatial information about mutual coupling.
-The new quantity is named the weak-coupling density.
-This quantity is a real-valued scalar and can be visualized as a three-dimensional density in space.
-It is also shown that there is a strong correlation between regions with a positive (negative) weak-coupling density and decreasing (increasing) the coupling when placing an absorber in that region.
-This predictive ability is a useful feature, which is tested here for three numerical cases.
-The results are robust to the shape of the platform, and it persists over neighboring frequencies.
-By placing absorbers based on the weak-coupling density, it is possible to reduce the required amount of absorbers to obtain a certain mutual coupling reduction.
+In this work, the previously defined impedance density is generalized, and it is demonstrated how it can be used to obtain spatial information about the mutual coupling.
+The generalized impedance density is a real-valued scalar and it can be visualized as a three-dimensional density in space.
+It is shown that there is a strong connection between regions with a positive (negative) generalized impedance density and a decrease (increase) of the coupling when an absorber is placed in that region.
+This predictive ability is a useful feature, which is tested for three numerical cases.
+The results are robust to the shape of the platform, and it can be compared across frequencies.
+By placing absorbers based on the generalized impedance density, it is possible to reduce the required amount of absorbers needed to obtain a certain reduction in mutual coupling.
 The visualization results and predictions of absorber positions are compared with a Poynting vector based method.
-Placing absorbers based on the weak-coupling density had a larger impact on the mutual coupling, compared to the predictions with the Poynting vector based method in the investigated cases.
+Placing absorbers based on the generalized impedance density had a larger impact on the mutual coupling, compared to the predictions with the Poynting vector based method in the investigated cases.